uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

           - custom - SSD DISK SIZE / IO Speed
       - EFS / FSx
         - 네트워크 파일 시스템
+        - A company wants a fully managed Windows file server for its Windows-based applications. -> FSx
   - Instance Size & Type
     - M5, C5, R5, T2 & T3, G3 & P3, I2, D2
   - **Pricing**
-    - On-Demand
+    - **On-Demand Instance**
       - ex) An e-learning platform needs to run an application for 2 months each year.
 The applicaton will be deployed on Amazon EC2 inastances.
 Any application downtime during those 2 months must be avoided.
 On-Demand Instances will meet these requirements most cost-effectively.
+      - ex) On-Demand Instance is the MOST cost efficient for an uninterruptible workload that runs once a year for 24 hours.
+      - ex) A company needs to continuously run an experimental workload on an Amazon EC2 instance and stop the instance after 12 hours.
-    - Reserved Instance(RI) : 결제 할인 옵션, 일정 사용량 악정 X
+    - **Reserved Instance(RI)** : 결제 할인 옵션, 일정 사용량 악정 X
       - ex) An online gaming company needs to choose a purchasing option to run its Amazon EC2 instances for 1 year.
 The web traffic is consistent, and any increases in traffic are predictable.
 The EC2 instances must be online and available without any disruption.
 Reserved Instances will meet these requirements most cost-effectively.
       - ex) A company wants to make an upfront commitment for continued use of its production Amazon EC2 instances in exchange for a reduced overall cost.
 Reserved Instances and Savings Plans meet these requirements with the lowest cost.
+(Uninterruptible + Years)
+      - ex) A company has a compute workload that is steady, predictable, and uninterruptible.
+Reserved Instances and Savings Plans meet these requirements most cost-effectively.
-    - Spot Instance : 공급/수요에 따라 조정
+    - **Spot Instance** : 공급/수요에 따라 조정
       - ex) A company runs thousands of simultaneous simulations using AWS Batch.
 Each simulation is stateless, is fault tolerant, and runs for up to 3 hours.
 Spot Instances enables the company to optimize costs and meet these requirements.
       - ex) A company has a test AWS environment.
 A company is planning on testing an application within AWS.
 The application testing can be interrupted and does not need to run continuously.
 Spot instances will meet these requirements most cost-effectively.
       - ex) A company is deploying a machine learning (ML) research project that will require a lot of compute power over several months.
 The ML processing jobs do not need to run at specific times.
 Spot instances will meet these requirements at the lowest cost.
+      - ex) Interrupt a running Amazon EC2 instance if capacity becomes temporarily unavailable
-    - Dedicated Instance
+    - **Dedicated Instance**
     - Dedicated Hosts : 코어당 소프트웨어 라이선스
     - **Savings Plan** : 1년 또는 3년 기간 동안 일정한 컴퓨팅 사용량 약정
+      - ex) A company wants to make an upfront commitment for continued use of its production Amazon EC2 instances in exchange for a reduced overall cost.
+Reserved Instances and Savings Plans meet these requirements with the lowest cost.
+(Uninterruptible + Years)
+      - ex) A company has a compute workload that is steady, predictable, and uninterruptible.
+Reserved Instances and Savings Plans meet these requirements most cost-effectively.
+      - ex) A company has an uninterruptible application that runs on Amazon EC2 instances.
+The application constantly processes a backlog of files in an Amazon Simple Queue Service (Amazon SQS) queue.
+This usage is expected to continue to grow for years.
+Savings Plans is the most cost-effective EC2 instance purchasing model to meet these requirements.
+      - ex) A company wants to run its workload on Amazon EC2 instances for more than 1 year.
+This workload will run continuously.
+Savings Plans offers a discounted hourly rate compared to the hourly rate of On-Demand Instances
     - **Pay-as-you-go** : 종량제 가격 측정, 인프라 선행 투자 X
   - Tag
   - Placement Group